hughes84/ambust/README.md

 # Imagery

 The large, background image stretches through the landing page and is designed to be striking and catch the user's attention at the very first glance and to give the user the idea behind the website.
 I sourced this image of the fleet of the Irish ambulance service online and downloaded it.
-The second image is a picture I took of myself at work in the National Ambulance Service.
 I used some pictures of my work collegaues for the staff section from Facebook with their consent.

 [Back to Table of Contents](#table-of-contents)